krasninja/mssqlvc/README.md

 --noexecute-fill, -nf                                    | displays pending script files with no execution and fills patch table
---stoponerror, -soe                                      | stops execution if any script fails --exclude-pattern EXCLUDE_PATTERN, -ep EXCLUDE_PATTERN   | skips files match to regular expression --debug                                                  | enables debug output --version, -v                                            | show program's version number and exit
+--stoponerror, -soe                                      | stops execution if any script fails --exclude-pattern EXCLUDE_PATTERN, -ep EXCLUDE_PATTERN   | skips files match to regular expression --record-files-only, -rfi                                | only file names will be stored to patch table without folder paths --case_insensitive, -ci                                  | use case insensitive to compare patch files so "PatchName.sql" and "patchname.sql" is the same
+--debug                                                  | enables debug output --version, -v                                            | show program's version

 Examples
 --------